adamjmurray/cosy/README.md

   (c d e):(^h. -q)
 * Documentation!
 And more examples.
 * Release updated version of ajm.ruby and the Cosy Max/MSP object
-* tick-rate generators, output faster than the sequencing rate, for doing things like CC LFOs and pitch bend envelopes
 * a clean API for manipulating the sequencing tree on-the-fly as the sequencer is running (interactive control as well as self-modifying sequences)
 * arpeggiators